microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 1. Open the instructions to [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#deploy-the-medtech-service-manually) in a new browser tab.

-2. When you get to the part of the instructions to [Configure MedTech service to ingest data](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-medtech-service-to-ingest-data), for this training it is recommended to use the default [Consumer group](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups) that was assigned when you deployed your Event Hub in the previous step.
+2. When you get to the part of the instructions to [Configure MedTech service to ingest data](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#configure-medtech-service-to-ingest-data), for this training it is recommended to use the default [Consumer group](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups) that was assigned when you created your Event Hub in the previous step.

 ## Step 3 - Import data mappings for converting medical IoT device data into FHIR